CiscoDevNet/NSO-Playground-Local-Install/README.md

 ## How can I add my own example?

+1. Create an example you want to share on a public Github repository.
+Don't forget to add instructions.
-1. Specify which NSO variant you want to use and add it to your README.md file.
+2. Specify the NSO variant (System/Local install) you want to use to your README.md file.
-2. Submit your repo on <https://developer.cisco.com/codeexchange/submit/>
+3. Submit your repo on <https://developer.cisco.com/codeexchange/submit/>
-3. Once your submission is approved, your repository will be featured on the [Cisco Cloud IDE](https://developer.cisco.com/codeexchange/search/?complexity=devenv)
+4. Once your submission is approved, your repository will be featured on the [Cisco Cloud IDE](https://developer.cisco.com/codeexchange/search/?complexity=devenv)
-4. That's it!
+5. That's it!
 Now you can start exploring, playing, and sharing your awesome examples.
 Let the creativity flow!

 ## Need help?